IonicaBizau/git-stats/README.md

 ```

 ### Catching the `git commit` command
-Would you like to catch store automatically the commits when you do `git commit`?
+Would you like to catch and automatically store the commits when you do `git commit`?

 If so, put the following lines in your `~/.bashrc` (or `~/.bash_profile` on OS X) file: